Applicants and Participants - Program Services

 Handling Court/Law Enforcement Matters

-- The Safe at Home P.O.
-Box address should be used on all court documents.
+- The participant's designated Safe at Home mailing address should be used on all court documents.

-- The Safe at Home address shall be accepted and used instead of the residence address by court and law enforcement officials. (per Government Codes §6207, 6215.5)
+- The designated Safe at Home mailing address shall be accepted and used instead of the confidential address by court and law enforcement officials. (per Government Codes §6207, 6215.5)

 Back To Top